FazryAzril/Web-Development-Training-3/README.md

 Website still in progress.

-Apply web development using HTML,CSS and Bootstrap as front end library.
+Apply web development using HTML,CSS and Bootstrap.

 Learning how to use bootstrap for styling website.
 Installing google font, bootstrap, fontawesome for icon